20 events over 3 days

 Adult writers are age 19 years and older.

 Youth are up to 19 years of age on or before March 15, 2023

 The winning entry will be a work of fiction up to 2,500 words in the English language, written by an author not yet published in book format.
 Winners will be announced at the 2023 Festival with simultaneous media release.

 Adult 1st prize: $1500 | Youth 1st prize: $500

-The Alice Munro Festival of the Short Story is back in 2023!
-Join us throughout Huron County to celebrate Canadian authors and the joy of reading!
-Festival highlights will include a lineup of exciting Canadian writers and authors providing readings, masterclasses and on stage performances as well as the Alice Munro Festival for Kids!
-Full Details released March, 2023.
-Subscribe to our newsletter to get news to your inbox.
+The Alice Munro Festival of the Short Story was back in 2023!
+We celebrated Canadian authors and the joy of reading!
+Festival highlights included a lineup of exciting Canadian writers and authors providing readings, masterclasses and on stage performances as well as the Alice Munro Festival for Kids!

 “Memory is the way we keep telling ourselves our stories - and telling other people a somewhat different version of our stories."